 - a) For uses other than those listed in subsection (3)(b)(2)(b) of this section for detached, attached and stacking dwelling units, the vegetated portion of the nearshore riparian area shall average 10 feet in depth from the OHWM, but may be a minimum of five (5) feet wide to allow for variation in landscape bed shape and plant placement.
-Total square feet of landscaped area shall be equal to a continuous 10-foot-wide area - b) For detached, attached or stacked dwelling units within the Residential M/H shoreline environment, the vegetated portion of the nearshore riparian area shall average 15 feet in depth from the OHWM, but may be a minimum of five (5) feet wide to allow for variation in landscape bed shape and plant placement.
+Total square feet of landscaped area shall be equal to a continuous 10-foot-wide area. - b) For detached, attached or stacked dwelling units within the Residential M/H shoreline environment, the vegetated portion of the nearshore riparian area shall average 15 feet in depth from the OHWM, but may be a minimum of five (5) feet wide to allow for variation in landscape bed shape and plant placement.
 Total square feet of landscaped area shall be equal to a continuous 15-foot wide area. - c) The public access walkway required under KZC 83.420 may extend into the required landscape strip as necessary to meet the public pedestrian access requirements, provided that the overall width of the landscape strip is maintained. - d) Installation of native vegetation shall consist of a mixture of trees, shrubs and groundcover and be designed to improve habitat functions.
 At least three (3) trees per 100 linear feet of shoreline must be included in the plan, with portions of a tree rounded up to the next required tree.
 At least 60 percent of the landscape bed shall consist of shrubs to be attained within two (2) years of installation.
-Where there is an existing bulkhead next to the lake, native vegetation shall be planted that overhangs the bulkhead towards the lake. - e) Plant materials must be native and selected from the Kirkland Native Plant List, or other native or shoreline appropriate species approved by the Planning Official or Urban Forester. - c.
+In locations where there are existing bulkheads, planting shall include species which promote growth overhanging the water. - e) Plant materials must be native and selected from the Kirkland Native Plant List, or other native or shoreline appropriate species approved by the Planning Official or Urban Forester. - c.
 Use of Existing Vegetation The City shall accept existing native trees, shrubs and groundcover as meeting the requirements of this subsection, including vegetation previously installed as part of a prior development activity, provided that the existing vegetation provides a landscape strip at least as effective in protecting shoreline ecological functions as the required vegetation.
-The City may require the applicant to plant trees, shrubs, and groundcover according to the requirements of this subsection to supplement the native existing vegetation in order to provide a buffer at least as effective as the required buffer.
+The City may require the applicant to plant trees, shrubs, and groundcover according to the requirements of this subsection to supplement the <a href="mattive-existing-native-existing